Aerolab/rooms/README.md

 Open a browser on **http://localhost:3000/room-slug** (*not literally*, you have to replace room-slug with the proper room key, like *lounge* or *super-room*).
 You should be able to see the current status of the room and book it.

+### Using nodemon

+Nodemon executes a file and keeps it updated.
+If you modified the file, it will automatically be updated by nodemon.
+To use it, run:

+`npm install -g nodemon` to install
+`npm run serve`

 ## Troubleshooting

 ### Error: Cannot find module 'moment'